bdnorris/DES-340/projects/project04.md

 Your navigation designs need to show state, that is, things that open, close or otherwise change on hover or click/touch need to be shown as separate designs.

-You don't need to be too redundant though, if multiple sub-menus are treated the same, you don't necessarily have to show both.
+You don't need to be too redundant though if multiple sub-menus are treated the same, you don't necessarily have to show both.

 ## Responsive